protolambda/e2db/SQL_DOC.md

 ```
 CREATE USER eth2reader WITH PASSWORD 'passwordhere';

+\c witti

-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO eth2reader
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO eth2reader;
+GRANT USAGE ON SCHEMA public TO eth2reader;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO eth2reader;
 ```

 Working with binary blobs as hex: